cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 ### WARP

-Using [Cloudflare WARP](/cloudflare-one/connections/connect-devices/warp/) as on-ramps allows you to control exactly what clients will be able to reach a load balancer pointing to a private application.
+Using [Cloudflare WARP](/cloudflare-one/connections/connect-devices/warp/) as on-ramp allows you to control exactly what clients will be able to reach a load balancer pointing to a private application.

 ### Spectrum